 Connecting a smart thermostat to your smart hub can help reduce your energy bills by 15-30% every year and lower your carbon footprint as well.
 Smart thermostats enable you to set your temperature according to your everyday routine.
 Another advantage of having a smart thermostat installed is that it allows you to control your home’s temperature from distant locations.
 Some smart thermostats can even master your preferred temperature, which goes a long way in maximizing energy efficiency.

 With this software, you can monitor your water and energy consumption by area, specific device, or even time.
 This information helps you make some energy-saving adjustments in your home.
 For instance, you can program your home automation system to completely shut off any idle device.
 You can also inspect your appliances for leaks and have the leaky ones fixed or replaced.

 Smart window treatment systems can help cut your HVAC energy usage by cooling your house during the summer months and warming it during the chilly winter months.
 For instance, you can set your window shades or blinds to automatically close when the room temperature goes up during the day.
-That way, your home will stay cool and you’ll reduce air conditioning usage.
+Further, you can choose to go for outdoor blinds to protect you from extreme conditions like blazing sunny days, heavy pours and cold wet winters.
+That way, your home will stay at optimal temperature and you’ll reduce air conditioning usage.
 During winter, you can minimize your heating unit usage by programming your blinds to open during the warmest part of the day.

 Use Water Effectively

 Did you know that a typical house wastes over 6,000 gallons of water every month due to unnecessary watering?
 So you can significantly reduce your water usage by watering your lawn only when it’s necessary.
 And a good way to do that is by investing in a smart irrigation system, which eliminates unnecessary watering by checking the latest weather forecast and changing the irrigation schedule when it detects rain.